pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

 > **Note:**
 >
-> - If the number of tables exceeds the maximum number of tables, the Data Migration job can still run, but the job might become unstable or even fail.
+> - If the number of tables to be migrated exceeds the maximum number of tables, the Data Migration job might can still run, but the job might become unstable or even fail.
 > - All the performance values in this table are maximum performances.
 It is assumed that there are no performance, network bandwidth, or other bottlenecks in the upstream and downstream databases.
 The performance values are for reference only and might vary in different scenarios.

 The Data Migration job measures full data migration performance in MiB/s.
 This unit indicates the amount of data (in MiB) that is migrated per second by the Data Migration job.